fremtind/jokul/packages/logo/README.md

 # `logo`

-Contains the Fremtind Logo, Symbol and animated logo
+Contains the Fremtind Logo, Symbol and animated logo.

+The SVG is in logo-react package.